-Willingness to pay thresholds: We will select the exact willingness to pay threshold after further consideration.
-In addition to WHO threshold mentioned by the reviewer, we will consider using the local benchmark intervention outlined in Weinstein and Zeckhauser 1973 and league tables.
+Willingness to pay thresholds: To determine whether an intervention is cost-effective, we will assign a value to a (lost) DALY.
+We will select the exact willingness to pay threshold after further review of the literature, but we will consider using the WHO-recommended threshold of 1-3x a country’s gross domestic product per capita.

 REVIEWER COMMENT 4: Page 3 – Analysis plan – Good to see that the applicant has already started reviewing the costs of both models and is able to provide some descriptive statistics; this signifies that there is clearly scientific interest here.
 However, if the applicant is going to present preliminary data in the proposal (which I support) then the methods used to ascertain and the assumptions underlying these data need to be clear.
 The applicant should present the specific items that were included in the total cost for each model (e.g., micro costing) and for actual care.
 This would greatly help the reader understand what is causing the huge difference between the total cost of all 3 models and the actual amount spent (figures 1 & 2).
 It is not clear why there is this big difference in total costs, and a reviewer might initially think that the 3 models are not accurate in terms of predicting actual expenditures.

 REPLY: Below is the micro-costing.
 Due to incomplete data (missing discharge/admit times) in the under-five population (DHAKA model), only fluid costs could be calculated.
-Hence, hospital fees are accounted for in the five-years-old-and-over population (NIRUDAK model) but not in the under-five (DHAKA) population.
-Moreover, we do not currently have data on doctor or nurse salaries, fees for patient transportation to the hospital, etc. though we hope to obtain some of these figures as this project progresses (see Reviewer Comment 3, Perspective).
+Hence, in the preliminary data presented, hospital fees are accounted for in the five-years-old-and-over population (NIRUDAK model) but not in the under-five (DHAKA) population.
+Moreover, the preliminary results do not include costs associated with provider labor though we will incorporate these into the proposed analyses. (see Reviewer Comment 3, Perspective).

 Items included in total cost for NIRUDAK model (patients five-years-old-and-over)